sgpx/easy_dynamodb/README.md

 # easy_dynamodb

-Helper functions to simplify common AWS DynamoDB operations.
+Simple and easy-to-use module for AWS DynamoDB.
+Simplify common AWS DynamoDB operations with helpful wrappers.
 Requires [`boto3`](https://pypi.org/project/boto3/).

 - Get All items: Get all items in a table with `get_all_items()`.